sybrew/the-seo-framework/readme.txt

 		* The SEO Bar will no longer overflow, but it will now wrap automatically when needed.
 		* TODO When adding a new category when no category is selected, the primary term is now correctly selected.
 		* TODO Links with [?] now show a pointer... (explain)
-		* TODO Social description fields now render special characters in placeholders correctly.
+		* TODO Social description fields now render escaped `<..>` characters in placeholders correctly.
+		* TODO Date (and other?) archives now show valid Open Graph metadata. (description missing...)

 * **For translators:**
 	* **New translations are available.**